MoRanYue/Aseeem-PointShop/README.md

 > This project is still in its early stage, I haven't do much testing.
 > There may be some errors and bugs, please use with **caution**.
-> If you want to help me, please create a pull request, thanks.

 This is a new Garry's mod point shop, I call it "Aseeem PointShop".